julianchurchill/text-adventure-js/README.md

     - http://www.kryptonite-dove.com/blog/load-json-file-locally-using-pure-javascript
   - Cucumber and mocking HTTP requests, i.e. requests for a data file containing the model content...
     - http://theycallmeswift.com/2012/05/01/excuse-me-thats-not-an-integration-test/
-- Model
-  - Should send a changed event for items on set current location
-  - Should send a changed event for actions on set current location
-  - Should send a changed event for items on exit triggered
-  - Should send a changed event for actions on exit triggered
 - View
   - Should update actions div when receiving an actions changed event
     - Update labels